ong-ck/tp/docs/DeveloperGuide.md

 </p>

 The `AddCommand` component
-- can check if the CS2040CFile to be added into our CLIAlgo exists within the same directory as the program
+- Checks if the CS2040CFile to be added into our CLIAlgo exists within the same directory as the program
-- can check for the type of CS2040CFile, whether it is `.txt` or `.cpp` based on the name of the CS2040CFile
+- Checks for the type of CS2040CFile, whether it is `.txt` or `.cpp` based on the name of the CS2040CFile
-- can ensure that there are no files with repeated names such that all names of files added are unique
+- Ensures that there are no files with repeated names such that all names of files added are unique

 <p align="right">(<a href="#top">back to top</a>)</p>
 <div id="design-remove"></div>